sandy9159/DIY-Label-Printing-Machine/README.md

 We are printing Label on paper tape so we need something to hold the paper tape. so I printed this part to hold the paper tape.

-I designe it in such way that it continue to maintain pressure on paper tape from instie due to its designe.
+I design it in such way that it continue to maintain pressure on paper tape from inside due to its design.

-so it will be sure that paper tape not get loose while in operation.
+So it will be sure that paper tape not get loose while in operation.

 ![image](https://user-images.githubusercontent.com/19898602/185775126-183d75f8-25b1-477d-8a5b-58458d47d97e.png)

-So now we finnaly placing the paper tape onto the shaft of stepper motor
+So now we finally placing the paper tape onto the shaft of stepper motor

-paper tape must be in alinge with the tip of pen above it.
+Paper tape must be in aligned with the tip of pen above it.

-in this way out constructoin of paper tape label printing machine is completed.
+in this way out construction of paper tape label printing machine is completed.

 ![image](https://user-images.githubusercontent.com/19898602/185775185-65de3e14-7d69-4f0e-b1dd-08e811ec6b63.png)
 ![image](https://user-images.githubusercontent.com/19898602/185775194-cf7108c8-7b5c-444a-8e6b-1b8d6e39ff09.png)